angular/angular/aio/content/guide/angular-compiler-options.md

 When `false`, constructor parameters of classes marked with `@Injectable` whose type cannot be resolved produce a warning.
 The recommended value is `true`, but the default value is `false`.

-When you use the Angular CLI command `ng new --strict`, it is set to `true` in the created project's configuration.
+Set to `true` in the created workspace configuration when creating a project using the Angular CLI.

 ### `strictTemplates`